Excellence in Community College Education Celebrated at League's Innovations Conference

 Innovation of the Year Awards

-Award-winning innovations from 48 institutions were recognized with onsite signage and an exclusive League Awards Reception on Monday.
+Innovators from 58 institutions were recognized with a seven-foot sign, including college names and innovation titles, and the League Awards Reception on Monday.
+Recipients received a certificate when the awards were announced in spring 2019.
+In addition, 29 Innovations Conference sessions were presented by award-winning teams or individuals, at our invitation.
 Established over 30 years ago, Innovation of the Year Awards are designed to recognize innovative programs, practices, partnerships, and activities at League member colleges that improve the ability of institutions to serve students and the community, and to honor the faculty, staff, and administrators who have created and implemented them.
-Visit www.league.org/node/18684 to learn more about 2018 award winners.
+Visit www.league.org/node/20352 to learn more about 2019 award winners.

-Recipients of John & Suanne Roueche Excellence Awards were celebrated throughout the Innovations Conference.
-The awards are presented annually for excellence in teaching and leadership, and 391 community college faculty, staff, and administrators from 101 colleges received the awards for 2018.
-Award winners were honored with onsite signage; a League Awards Reception on Monday evening; and a medallion donning ceremony during the closing session on Wednesday, which was keynoted by John Roueche, Sid W. Richardson Regents Chair Emeritus and Director of the Community College Leadership Program at The University of Texas at Austin.
+Recipients of League Excellence Awards were celebrated throughout the Innovations Conference.
+The awards are presented annually for excellence in teaching and leadership, and 384 community college faculty, staff, and administrators from 100 colleges received awards for 2019.
+Award recipients were honored with a sign with every recipient’s name and college; the League Awards Reception on Monday evening; and a medallion donning ceremony during the closing session on Wednesday, which was keynoted by Mary S. Spilde, President Emeritus, Lane Community College.